Cuboxylate/molecular-dynamics/README.md

 5. Modified the temperature and potential energy calculations to take 3d into account.

 See an example output of this script in 3dmd_output, which used 150 molecules in a 22x22x22 box.

+## plot.gnu
+When run with `gnuplot plot.gnu` in a folder with a potential-energy.dat and temperature.dat file, will produce pdf graphs for those files.
+This was provided to me by the Uni.